gvwilson/thirdbit/src/fiction/iffy/index.md

 and then she couldn't hold back any longer.
 "But auntie,
 there was a man at Sandhu's,
-a mechanic come down to work in th' machine shop, 'cept he was on the *Taroona* and they stole his gear so he was askin' after a place t' stay, an' we got to talkin', an' he said that if he could get his tools back an' find work an all, he might be lookin' for an apprentice."
+a mechanic come down to work in the machine shop, 'cept he was on the *Taroona* and they stole his gear so he was askin' after a place to stay, and we got to talkin', and he said that if he could get his tools back and find work an all, he might be lookin' for an apprentice."

 "An apprentice?"
 Aunt Naggie echoed.